 After the initial verification of theses and choosing a possible architecture, we go to software or hardware rapid prototyping, i.e.

-- we check in reality whether a given technology and architecture work,
+- checking -in practice- whether a given technology and architecture work,

-- we conduct the first tests with users, collect feedback.
+- conducting the first tests with users & collecting feedback.